metrorailings/OwlBlog/content/posts/postseason-review-minnesota vikings.md

 To be determined.
 As I discussed earlier when explaining why Kirk Cousins is not an elite quarterback, offensive coordinator Kevin Stefanski saw some remarkable success when he incorporated a bootleg concept in the offensive playbook, allowing Kirk Cousins to roll out to his left and air out some dimes.

-The fact that this team has been pretty productive despite not having an elite quarterback usually stands as proof that the main offensive coaches are doing a great job here, but I wonder if the Vikings' success comes more from talent than scheme.
-As I'll discuss later below when discussing offensive vectors, the Vikings have some of the best talent in the league.
+The fact that this team has been pretty productive despite not having an elite quarterback usually stands as proof that the main offensive coaches are doing a great job here, but I wonder if the Vikings' success comes more from talent and easy competition than it does from scheme.
+Not to mention Minnesota remains firmly committed to the outdated mentality of power running setting everything up.

 ***